binlecode/example-todo-flask-rest/README.md

 python -m flask shell
 ```

-to run in gunicorn for a production live env
+to run in gunicorn for a production like env
 ```sh
 pip install gunicorn
 # set worker count to 4 for a more prouction like concurrent demand